|Misdiagnosis By Design - The Story Behind the ADA Diagnostic Criteria|

 Though the Follow-up Report did mention some of the European studies that found that the ADA's recommended FPG test identified a different population as diabetics than the Glucose Tolerance Test recommended by WHO, The Follow-up Report made no reference at all to the issue of gender and ethnic differences so many of the researchers had noted.
-The committee explained away the differences found in research they did acknowledge saying
+The committee explained away the few differences found in research they admitted were real saying

 ... the data are too scant to subclassify Type 2 Diabetes formally into two distinct diseases, based on the use of F[asting ]P[lasma ]G[lucose] or 2h P[lasma] G[lucose on oral Glucose Tolerance Testing].
 Then the Committee called into question the accuracy of the European data stating,

 all these epidemiologic studies are based on a single glucose measurement, while the full criteria for the diagnosis of diabetes require a confirmatory test in asymptomatic subjects.
 Differences in prevalence by the two different criteria could therefore also result from the large day-to-day variability in the tests.The only concession the committee made in the Follow-up Report in response to the growing volume of criticism of its new criteria was to lower the upper bound of the "normal" category on the Fasting Plasma Glucose test from 110 to 100 mg/dl.
 (6.1 to 5.6 mmol/l) However, while the committee did admit that the fasting glucose test number they had previously set to distinguishing normal people from people with slightly abnormal blood sugar was wrong, it did not revisit the far more damaging inadequacy of the far too high fasting test cutoff they had set for diagnosing diabetes.